 Tshepang also has a crèche for special needs children and has two mobile toy classrooms, which are taken to areas for children who cannot afford to attend a crèche.
 Employees of Tshepang also regularly visit areas to encourage parents to play constructively with their children and assist them in learning the basics required for school.
 The organisation currently works with 160 pre-schools and reaches some 6 800 pre-school children from disadvantaged areas.

 Spoudazo – Township Vegetable Tunnel Project

+During 2018/2019, a further 15 vegetable tunnels were set up new or repurposed for identified beneficiaries.
+Raubex funded the set up and mentorship process of these tunnels during the year.
+To date there are a total 57 vegetable tunnels in the Free State.
 The focus of this project is not only to ensure food security for these households but also to establish an economic system within their communities.
-Spoudazo equips each beneficiaries with the necessary vegetable growing skills that will assist them to earn an income, not only from the selling of their crops but also by sharing in the responsibilities of the setup and mentoring process of additional tunnels in their communities.
-Each tunnel has the ability to produce spinach to the value of R6 720 per planting season.
+Spoudazo equips each beneficiary with the necessary vegetable growing skills that will assist them to earn an income, not only from the selling of their crops but also by sharing in the responsibilities of the setup and mentoring process of additional tunnels in their communities.